 White Rose Student Essay Contest

-The White Rose Essay Contest provides an authentic speaking, listening, and writing experience for high school students.
+The White Rose Essay Contest provides an impactful research and writing experience for high school students.

-Using Survivor testimony, and primary sources, students are able to synthesize researched information to demonstrate understanding of the Holocaust and how it happened.
+Using primary sources and survivor testimony, students are able to synthesize researched information to demonstrate understanding of the Holocaust and how it happened.
 They can use the contest to better understand the rhetorical concepts of audience, purpose, genre, and style.
-By conducting original research, and consuming and producing across multi-media, the contest provides students an opportunity to explore an integrated model of literacy.
+By conducting original research, the contest provides students an opportunity to explore an integrated model of literacy.

 Winning submissions will be displayed on the Holocaust Center website as well as distributed in digital format for the award ceremony attendees.

 Click here to download the prompt and educator packet.